PrinceHerenj/studyNotes/ALGO/M3/Job Sequencing.md

 **Algorithm**
 * Sort all jobs in decreasing order of profit.
-* Iterate on jobs indecreasing order of profit.
+* Iterate on jobs in decreasing order of profit.
 For each:
-	* Find time slot, such that slot is empty and i < deadline and i is greatest.
+	* Find time slot, such that slot is empty and i < deadline and profit(i) is greatest.
 Put the job in this slot and mark this slot filled.
 	* If no such i exists, then ignore the job.

 ```cs